SonyMTKDev/android_device_sony_pine/README.md

   - divis1969
   - DhiraJMS
   - rote66
-  - All developers who develop the mt6735 platform
+  - All developers who develop the mtk platform

 -Now is for the test,dont use it

--process:
+- current process:

 - WIFI fixed
-- Battery status
+- Battery status fixed
+- Bluetooth fixed
+- OMX fixed